top of page

 How Mark Antony uses rhetorical devices

 Mark Antony’s speech at Caesar’s funeral is often held up as a classic example of impressive rhetoric.
 The speech makes brilliant use of irony, erotema (or rhetorical questions), and various types of repetition.
+Lastly, Mark Antony relies on the rhetorical appeal to emotion or pathos by manipulating the grief that the crowd suffers from.

 Shakespeare’s language is often criticized as too old-fashioned and difficult to follow by a modern audience.
 This may often be true, especially when Shakespeare deliberately makes his characters sound like the everyday man using the British dialect of his own era.